Criminal Defense Lawyer in New York City

 Unfortunately, many of our clients come to our office facing serious drug charges.
 Drug crime is the most common charged of all the different types of crime.
 Drug crimes can fall under many categories, including drug possession, drug sale, drug possession with the intent to sell, drug manufacturing, trafficking, and solicitation.
 Drug crime is a major concern in this country and specifically in New York State, thus government has come down particularly hard on drug offenders.
 There are even mandatory minimum jail sentences for certain drug offenses.
 Even with the repeals of some of the Rockefeller Drug Laws, drug offenses can carry lengthy sentences.

 Drug cases can also be somewhat tricky in that there are certain laws most people are unaware of.
 For instance, a drug sale within 1,000 feet of a school can have harsher consequences than a sale outside of 1,000 feet.
-Also, the simple passing of a marijuana cigarette to another person without any money being exchanged is considered a “sale” in New York State.

 Drug cases can have a variety of different consequences such as: probation, jail, fines, outpatient drug programs, or in-patient drug programs, many of which are upstate far from the five boroughs.